candacechou/DD2424-Deep-Learning-vPython/README.md

     - validation data: data_batch_2.
     - test data: test_batch.
 data_batch_1, data_batch_2 and test_batch should be put under the directory of ```./Dataset/cifar```.

+For Assignment 4:
+    - The Goblet of Fire by J.K.
+Rowling.
+    - The txt file of the book should be put under the directory of ```./Dataset/JK-Rowling```.

 ## Model Training